wp-plugins/hotspots/readme.txt

 HotSpots is a simple plugin which draws a heat map of mouse clicks overlayed on your webpage allowing you to improve usability by analysing which buttons or links are popular and easy to use.

 To show the heat map on the web page, add <i>?drawHotSpots=true</i> to the URL (i.e. www.mywebsite.com?drawHotSpots=true).
 Make sure the enable option is checked.
 The hot spots are shown as a heat map with a colour range from green (cold), to orange (warm) and red (hot).
 Each mouse click is represented as a coloured spot or circle.
-The colour of the spot is calculated based on how many other spots it is touching	within it's radius (i.e if a spot is touching another spot, then it has a heat value of 1).
+The colour of the spot is calculated based on how many other spots it is touching	within it's radius (i.e if a spot is touching another spot, then it has a heat value of 1.
+If it is touching two spots, then it has a heat value of 2 and so on).

 The drawing of the heap map is done using HTML5 canvas.
 AJAX is used to send information about mouse clicks to the server in the background.